orcwg/cra-attestations/proposals/template-lite.md

 - [ ] VM.01: The Project must indicate at least one security contact for reporting vulnerabilities.
       Reporting contact information: __________________________________
-      If there is a way to do that privately, provide a link to the instructions here: ________________________
+      If there is a way to report vulnerabilities privately and securely, provide a link to the instructions here: ________________________
 - [ ] VM.02: The Project must publish information about discovered
       vulnerabilities within a reasonable period of time, including mitigation